|

 to it, as with everything we did a joint effort.
 The B side was

+a cover by The Hollies, You’ll be mine.
 We started a Residency at The Belmont Hotel, Friday

 Saturday and Sunday on the 4/6/65, we were now a comfortable Quartet,